ranjiths12/fresher-machin-test/README.md

 Refer to the [Contacts View](https://github.com/abdulbitcot/fresher-machin-test/blob/main/screens/Screen1.png) Screen

-- Save the Contact list data into the state
+- Fetch the Contact list from [https://raw.githubusercontent.com/BitcotDev/fresher-machin-test/main/json/sample.json](https://raw.githubusercontent.com/BitcotDev/fresher-machin-test/main/json/sample.json)
 - Display Contact list
-- On click delete icon it should be remove from contact list and local state.
+- Click on delete icon it should be remove from contact list.

-**Note:** local state means React state.

 ### "Add Contact" Screen

 Refer to the [Add Contact](https://github.com/abdulbitcot/fresher-machin-test/blob/main/screens/Screen2.png) Screen

-- You have to create a modal for **Add Contact**.
+- You have to create a modal or form for **Add Contact**.
 - Add validation of all the fields.
-- After submitting the **Contact** form then the Contact should be add in the Contact list locally in the state and should be display in Contact list.
+- After submitting the **Contact form** then the Contact should be add in the Contact list locally in the state and should be display in Contact list.

-**Note:** Do not use API to add contact. just work on local state of React JS.
+**Note:** Do not use API for add contact. just work on local state of React JS.

 ### "Edit Contact" Screen

 Refer to the [Edit Contact](https://github.com/abdulbitcot/fresher-machin-test/blob/main/screens/Screen3.png) Screen

-- You have to create a modal for **Edit Contact**.
+- You have to create a modal or form for **Edit Contact**.
-- When I click on Edit icon from the contact list then  **Edit** Modal should be open and all the field should be auto fill of contact detail which I selected on Edit icon.
+- When I click on Edit icon from the contact list then  **Edit** Modal or form should be open and all the field should be auto fill of contact detail which I selected on Edit icon.
 - Add validation of all the fields.
-- When user Submitted **Edit Contact** form then it will be reflected in the contact list.
+- When user Submitted **Edit Contact form** then it will be reflected in the contact list.
 - Also maintain the validation in edit form.

 ### "View Contact Details" Screen

 Refer to the [View Contact Details](https://github.com/abdulbitcot/fresher-machin-test/blob/main/screens/Screen4.png) Screen

-- You have to create a modal for **View Contact Details**.
+- You have to create a modal or table for **View Contact Details**.
-- When I click on Eye icon (View icon) from the contact list then  **View Contact Details** Modal should be open and all the data should be shown.
+- When I click on Eye icon (View icon) from the contact list then  **View Contact Details** Modal or table should be open and all the data should be display.

 ### "Search Contact" Screen